 - One of the traditional candy of Pistoia is a kind of confit named Birignoccoluto.
 In Italian, this word is a bit weird and it reminds us of something with an irregular shape.
 In fact, they look like big hailstones made coating anise or coriander seeds with layers of sugar syrup.
 Let melt the sugar in your mouth and then enjoy the explosion of the taste of anise and cilantro.

-- The 25th July, Pistoia celebrates its Patron Saint, St Jacob the with the dressing ceremony of the statue dedicated to him over the Cathedral, and with the medieval Bear Jousting tournament in the main Piazza Duomo.
+- The 25th July, Pistoia celebrates its Patron Saint, St Jacob.
+The town attends the dressing ceremony of the statue dedicated to him over the Cathedral.
+And later they move to the main Piazza Duomo for the medieval Bear Jousting tournament.

 - Out of Pistoia, in the village of Collodi, there is a theme park dedicated to Pinocchio, the naughty wooden puppet famous all over the world, invented by the fantasy of the journalist Carlo Lorenzini also known as Carlo Collodi.

-- Every summer the Piazza Duomo hosts the music festival Pistoia Blues, one of the biggest summer festival in Italy where is possible to listen to the concerts of International stars of the music system.
+- Every summer the Piazza Duomo hosts the music festival Pistoia Blues, one of the biggest event in Italy.
+In this occasion, you can listen to the concerts of some of the biggest International stars of the music system.

 - During the winter, in just over an hour from Pistoia, you can spend a day skiing at the Abetone and Monte Cimone area, two of the main ski resorts of Tuscany and of all the Italian Apennines.